MindofLindstrom01/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 </p>

 <h1>Preparing-Active-Directory-Infrastructure-in-Azure</h1>
 In this project, I create two virtual machines, one running Windows Server to act as a Domain Controller & DNS Server, and one running Windows 10 to act as the client.
-In later parts, I will deploy Active Directory, run a script that will create users in the domain that can be logged into from the client VM, manage the accounts and update group policies, simulating a real life environment!<br />
+In later parts, I will deploy Active Directory, run a script that will create users in the domain that can be logged into from the client VM, manage the accounts and update group policies, simulating a real life IT environment!<br />

 <h2>Environments and Technologies Used</h2>